aarohidixit31/4sem/README.md

-# 4sem
-📚 4th Semester Content
+# 📚 4th Semester Content

 Hey there!
-This repo contains all my content and resources from 4th Semester — from notes and assignments to mini-projects and important references.
+This repository is a neatly organized collection of my **4th Semester content** — including notes, assignments, mini-projects, and essential references I used throughout the term.

+---

-🗂️ What's Inside?
+## 🗂️ What's Inside?

-Notes – Subject-wise handwritten/digital notes
+-  **Notes** – Subject-wise handwritten and digital notes

-Assignments – College assignments and solutions
+-  **Assignments** – College assignments with solutions

-PPTs – Class presentations or seminar slides
+-  **PPTs** – Class presentations and seminar slides

-Important PDFs – Reference materials, textbooks, etc.
+-  **Important PDFs** – Reference materials, textbooks, handouts, etc.

+---

-🔍 Subjects Covered
+## 🔍 Subjects Covered

-Data Structures & Algorithms
+-  Data Structures & Algorithms

-Software Engineering
+-  Software Engineering

-Linux
+-  Linux

-ESIOT
+-  ESIOT (Embedded Systems & IoT)

-Programming in Java
+-  Programming in Java

-...and more
+- ...and more

+---

-🚀 Why This Repo?
+## 🚀 Why This Repo?

-This is basically my digital dump zone for the sem — but structured.
-Whether you’re my future self or a junior, hope this helps!
+This is my **digital dump zone** for 4th Sem – but structured.
+Whether you're my future self, a friend, or a junior – I hope this helps you save time and stress!

+---

-📬 Contributions
+## 📬 Contributions

+Got better notes or resources?
-Feel free to fork, clone, or drop a pull request if you have better resources.
+Feel free to **fork, clone, or open a pull request** – contributions are always welcome!

+---

+Let’s make learning easier, together.